symbol/symbol-docs/source/guides/metadata/updating-metadata-entries.rst

 1. Define a new **AccountMetadataTransaction** setting Alice's account as the metadata target.
 To indicate that the certificate has expired, Bob decides to add the new value ``000000`` to the metadata entry with key ``CERT``.
 However, you need to pass an extra parameter that was not necessary when assigning a metadata entry for the first time.

 By definition, :ref:`blockchains can rollback <rollbacks>` up to a certain pre-established depth to resolve forks.
-In case that the state needs to be reverted, you should indicate the difference of size between the ``previousValue`` assigned to the metadata entry and the ``newValue`` .
+In case that the state needs to be reverted, you need to indicate the difference of size between the ``previousValue`` assigned to the metadata entry and the ``newValue`` .

 A) Retrieve the previous metadata value and calculate the difference of size with the newest value.
 Then, return the AccountMetadataTransaction object.